u-boot/u-boot/doc/driver-model/design.rst

 Device Tree
 -----------

-While platdata is useful, a more flexible way of providing device data is by using device tree.
+While plat is useful, a more flexible way of providing device data is by using device tree.
 In U-Boot you should use this where possible.
 Avoid sending patches which make use of the U_BOOT_DEVICE() macro unless strictly necessary.